alcir-junior-caju/study-english/presentation.md

 > _My priority is to study and work._
 >
-> _I like watching My Hero Academia with my daughter and play videogames with her._
+> _I like watching My Hero Academia and play videogames with my daughter._
 >
 > _I don't like to work hard.
 I wish I had more time to do other things._